skyred/drupal-devcontainers/README.md

 - `.themingcontainer`: This configuration is for Drupal theming.
   - Copy this folder to your custom theme folder, and rename it to `.devcontainer`
   - Use `vscode` to open the custom theme folder, you will be prompted to open the folder in a container, click yes.

+## Customization

+Not every project should/can be set up in the same way.
+Once you copy the start-kit to your project, feel free to customize it, and commit to your project repository.